-Female runner Brigid Kosgei broke Paula Radcliffe's record by 1 min 21 s during Chicago marathon.
-A remarkable progress, yet smaller than the average improvement the shoes provide to women elite runners, according to the analysis.
-Therefore, woud Kosgei not have beaten the world record without her shoes?
-It would give a different conclusion from what the comparison between Kipchoge and Kimetto's performances suggest.
+Female runner Brigid Kosgei broke Paula Radcliffe’s record by 1 min 21 s during the Chicago marathon.
+Remarkable progress, yet smaller than the average improvement the shoes provide to women elite runners, according to the analysis.
+Therefore, would Kosgei not have beaten the world record without her shoes?
+It would give a different conclusion from what the comparison between Kipchoge and Kimetto’s performances suggests.

-In short, the role of the Nike shoes are important in the recent performances but it is not possible to know whether world records would have been broken without them or not.
+In short, the role of the Nike shoes is important in the recent performances but it is not possible to know whether world records would have been broken without them or not.

-In fact, some athletes benefit more from the AFT than others and several factors play a role in the performances.
-For example, it can be seen in the difference between men and women's results from the study.
+In fact, some athletes benefit more from the AFT than others and several factors play a role in their performances.
+For example, it can be seen in the difference between men’s and women’s results from the study.
 The article pointed out that a lower body mass or smaller shoe sizes could be possible explanations for uneven benefits.

 World Athletics adapted its regulation on shoes in 2020, for example with a maximum height for soles, in order to avoid “any unfair assistance or advantage” against the “universality of athletics“.
 Some shoes already available on the market, such as the Vaporfly that Brigid Kosgei wore in 2019 during her world record, would still be allowed.

 Read more about news from around the world

 - Effect of Advanced Shoe Technology on the Evolution of Road Race Times in Male and Female Elite Runners, Frontiers, April 2021, Free access

 - World Athletics amends rules governing shoe technology and Olympic qualification system, World Athletics, 2020, Free access